Also known as: Stool culture, Culture - stool or Gastroenteritis fecal culture

 The test is performed when your health care provider suspects that you may have a gastrointestinal infection.
 It may be done if you have severe diarrhea that does not go away or that keeps coming back.

-There are no abnormal bacteria or other germs in the sample.
+There are no abnormal bacteria or other organisms in the sample.